Crackdown (video game series): Graphics

 The series is known for its artistic use of cel-shading visuals together with its rich color palettes, stylized ambience, and crisp and strong real-time shadows.
 Developer Realtime Worlds was heavily influenced by comic books in creating the first Crackdown game and they used highlighted ink-like outlines to give it a comic feel.
 The game was also praised for its use of large draw distances that was seldom seen in other open-world games of its time.
 Crackdown 2 had a more dilapidated and post-apocalyptic setting but still with the use of the same engine.
 Ruffian Games used a more advanced crowd system, which allows more NPCs to be in the game while not affecting its play flow.
 Ruffian further tweaked Crackdown's draw distances by rendering the engine to allow the display of a larger vista of Pacific City.
+The third installment's New Providence setting offered a more neon-lit futuristic sandbox environment compared to the previous two.

 Music

 Each game soundtrack is made up of licensed music from a variety of commercial, independent, and video game musicians.
 Crackdown's music supervisor Peter Davenport was allowed by Microsoft to select music from any source for the game.
 Deciding to give it an electronic "dark and ominous" vibe, he selected music from Amon Tobin, Atlas Plug, Celldweller, and Hybrid that he put in each mission and premise.
 In Crackdown 2, music from Public Enemy, Bob Dylan, Johnny Cash, R.E.M., and Whodini were used to give the game a rebellious feel.
+The music for the third installment was created by Kristofor Mellroth, the Head of Audio for Microsoft Studios Global Publishing, together with composers Brian Trifon & Brian Lee White of the production group Finishing Move.
+Their hip-hop inspired work included composing interactive music for the open-world setting, as well as detailed audio physics, and mixing strategies for dialogues and sound effects.
+The third game also featured a Dolby Atmos soundtrack.